Toxygates/Panomicon/README.md

 `
 ant compile
 `
-The development mode (for testing) may be run using
-`
-ant devmode
-`

 ## Configuration

-Before running, it is necessary to configure Toxygates/war/WEB-INF/web.xml.
-The file web.xml.template may be used as a guide.
+In order to run Panomicon, it is necessary to create the configuration file Toxygates/war/WEB-INF/web.xml.
+This can be done by copying web.xml.template and making changes as necessary.
-The main interface can be accessed through toxygates.html once devmode is running.
+In particular, the following must be configured:
+* URLs for an RDF triplestore (SPARQL 1.1) providing query and update access
+* A location where Kyoto Cabinet database files can be created and stored

 To run the admin interface, which is necessary to create and manage platforms, instances and datasets (and non-user data), it is also necessary to configure the servlets for the admin UI.
-See web.xml.admin and copy the necessary configuration into your web.xml.
+See web.xml.admin and copy any missing configuration into your web.xml.

+## Testing

+Once configuration and compilation are complete, Panomicon can be run in development mode for local testing by running ` ant devmode
+`
+in the Toxygates direcotry.

-The admin interface can be accessed through admin.html.
+This will start a web server on port 8888 where the main Panomicon interface can be accessed through /toxygates.html.
+The admin interface can be accessed through /admin.html.

-## Releasing
+## Deployment

-In the Toxygates directory, deploy.sh (or deploy.ps1 on Windows) may be run to produce toxygates-template.war, which can be deployed in a servlet application container such as Tomcat.
-For the admin interface, admin.war can be deployed in a similar fashion.
-After deploying these, either the `new_instance*sh` scripts should be used to create instances, or web.xml files should be created manually based on web.xml.template and web.xml.admin.
+To deploy Panomicon for networked use, a servlet application container such as Tomcat is required.

+To produce a WAR file that can be deployed in such a container, first compile and configure Panomicon as described above, then run deploy.sh (or deploy.ps1 on Windows) in the Toxygates directory to  produce toxygates-template.war.
+The script will also produce admin.war, which can be used to deploy the admin UI in a similar fashion.